cowrie/cowrie/INSTALL.md

 ```

 ### Step 6: Install systemd, rsyslog and logrotate configurations
-This will prepare your system to run cowrie with systemd, collect all
+This will prepare your system to run Cowrie with systemd, collect all
 logs to /var/log/cowrie and having logrotate taking care of it.

 ```